Serve receive training

 Transfer

-The chain holds in chaos — so your “good reps” show up when you’re picked on.
+The chain holds in chaos—so your best reps show up when you’re picked on.

 Book Serve Receive Training

-The moving token is a tracked “pressure point” — the system stays stable even when the serve isn’t.
+The moving token is the tracked “pressure point”—the system stays stable even when the serve isn’t.

 THE MAH SERVE RECEIVE PROCESS

 We don’t coach perfect passes.
 We coach repeatable first contact you can trust at speed.
 Read early.
 Win the lane.
 Set the angle.
 Hold the finish.
-That’s how serve receive becomes match-proof.
+That’s how serve receive stays in-system under real pressure.

 CONTROL POINT